Next Generation Biometrics Market

 -

-In April 2023, IDEMIA developed a multimodal biometric system integrating voice, face, and fingerprint recognition for enhanced user convenience.
+In April 2023, IDEMIA launched a multimodal biometric system combining voice, face, and fingerprint recognition, delivering enhanced security and improved user convenience.

 Segment Analysis